 Foundation Stage 1 (Nursery)

-Children can come to the Nursery (Foundation Stage 1) part time from the term after their third birthday (spaces permitting).
+Children can come to the Nursery (Foundation Stage 1) part time from the term after their 3rd birthday (spaces permitting).
 We offer places first to those who have brothers and sisters already in the school, then Greenwich children living closest to the school and then children living in other boroughs ranked according to home/school distance.
-Applicants may be given higher priority if they have a Statement of Special Needs or an Education, Health and Care plan (EHCP), are looked after or on the grounds of professionally supported medical or social need for our school.
+Applicants may be given higher priority if they have an Education, Health and Care plan (EHCP), are looked after or on the grounds of professionally supported medical or social need for our school.

-Applicants are then placed at either our Thamesmead Campus or our Royal Arsenal Campus.
+Applicants are then placed at either our Thamesmead Campus or our Royal Arsenal Campus- dependent on the above criteria.
 Parents are asked to indicate a preference when they apply.
 After these have been taken into account, pupils are then allocated by distance and position on the waiting list.